kevinwhitham/superlattice_structure_analysis/README.md

         sudo easy_install scikit-image

-    If you don't have python or want a different version, either use a package installer (like MacPorts on OS X) or use a distribution such as Anaconda or Canopy.
+    If you don't have python or want a different version, either use a package installer (like MacPorts or homebrew on OS X) or use a distribution such as Anaconda or Canopy.

 2. clone the repository to your machine
     The easiest way to keep up with bug fixes, new development, etc. is to